 I saved this one for last because, while it did not come out of the bodybuilding world of fitness, it needs to stop nonetheless.
 And not just BOSU squats, but all lower body instability training.

-The good news: If you train for function and eat for looks, you can have both!
-It’s when you train for looks and eat for fun that's you get into trouble.
+It’s when you train for looks and eat for fun that you get into trouble.

 Now that you know what NOT to do, you might be wondering what you should be doing to get the results you want.
 That is where we can help.